-\MVC-Mountain View, BHC-Brookhaven, ECC-El Centro, RLC-Richland, EFC-Eastfield, CVC-Cedar Valley, NLC-Northlake
+\MVC-Mountain View, BHC-Brookhaven, ECC-El Centro, RLC-Richland, EFC-Eastfield, CVC-Cedar Valley, NLC-North Lake

-(Dallas College and Police Department offered the above Sexual offenses and Domestic Violence awareness programs for incoming students and employees in 2020)
+(Dallas College offered the above Sexual Violence prevention and awareness programs for students and employees in 2022)

-Notification to victims of Crimes of Violence
+Notification to Victims of Crimes of Violence

-Dallas College Police Department will, upon written request, disclose to the alleged victim of a crime of violence, or a non-forcible sex offense, the report on the results of any disciplinary proceeding conducted by such institution against a student who is the alleged perpetrator of such crime or offense.
+Dallas College will, upon written request, disclose to the alleged victim of a crime of violence, or a non-forcible sex offense, the report on the results of any disciplinary proceeding conducted by such institution against a student who is the alleged perpetrator of such crime or offense.
 If the alleged victim is deceased as the result of such crime or offense, the next of kin of such victim shall be treated as the alleged victim for purposes of this paragraph.